rickyninja/tivo-archiver/README.md

 Download tivo recordings marked as 'keep until I delete'.
 Play them later on [Kodi](http://kodi.tv/about/).

+## Roadmap
+I'm no longer a TiVo subscriber, and the API won't return anything unless you have an active account.
+This means I can no longer test code changes.

 # SYNOPSIS

 I run it via cron.